jelle619/doicode/README.md

 ```

 ### Configure backend endpoint
 While this application can function on its own, it is possible to relay repository and issue information to a backend component.
-This means that every time the application fetches this data from GitHub, it will also send this data to a given endpoint (using the `PUT` request method).
+This means that every time the application fetches this data from GitHub, it will also send this data to a given endpoint.
 To enable this functionality, add the following environment variable to your `.env.local` file.

 ```
 BACKEND_ENDPOINT='https://example.com/api/put'